k21971/EvilHack/doc/evilhack-changelog.md

 - Adjust feedback given when using #wizsmell
 - Fix: logic with using forges
 - Change how Infidel quest leader handles asking for the quest artifact
+- Change penalty for Infidel casting spells without the Amulet of Yendor in inventory